National Treasures

 Cultural

-The project emphasises how personal memories and artefacts contribute to national history, showcasing how even simple items can reveal social changes and cultural values.
-By involving ordinary citizens, National Treasures honours individual stories and connects viewers to shared Irish experiences.
+This approach emphasises how personal memories and seemingly mundane artefacts contribute to national history, demonstrating that even simple items can reveal profound social changes and cultural values.
+By involving ordinary citizens in the curation process, National Treasures honours individual stories while connecting viewers to shared Irish experiences, creating a more inclusive understanding of national identity.